Mutual intelligibility

+Jeg elsker å spise dansk kjøtt og drikke norsk vann.

+Danish and Norwegian have a long history of interaction and share vocabulary, grammatical, and orthographic features.

 In linguistics, mutual intelligibility is a relationship between different but related language varieties in which speakers of the different varieties can readily understand each other without prior familiarity or special effort.
 Mutual intelligibility is sometimes used to distinguish languages from dialects, although sociolinguistic factors are often also used.